dawranliou/dawranliou.com/zola-sandbox/content/blog/2017-02-20-getting-started-python-internals.md

----
-title: Getting Started with Python Internals
-date: 2017-02-20
-Category: Python
-tags: python, internals
-Slug: getting-started-python-internals
-Authors: Daw-Ran Liou
-Summary: How to start exploring Python internals
-Cover: images/python-logo.png
----
++++
+title = "Getting Started with Python Internals" tags = ["python", "internals"] slug = "getting-started-python-internals" description = "How to start exploring Python internals" cover = "images/python-logo.png"
++++

 _This article is a summary of what I learned from [Philip Guo](https://twitter.com/pgbovine)'s [CPython internals: A ten-hour codewalk through the Python interpreter source code](http://pgbovine.net/cpython-internals.htm).